ashikurriyal/Basic-Type-of-TypeScript/README.md

 - Apply concise control‑flow operators (`?:`, `??`, `?.`)
 - Create reusable function and object type aliases
 - Combine types flexibly through union and intersection constructs

+## Advanced-Types-of-TypeScript-Overview

+Take your TypeScript skills to the next level with advanced type techniques:

+1. **Type Assertion & Type Narrowing**
+   Guide TypeScript when it's unsure about a variable’s type.
+Use type assertions and refine types for safety and accuracy.

+2. **Interfaces: `type` vs `interface`**
+   Understand the difference and best use cases for `type` aliases and `interface` structures.

+3. **Introduction to Generics**
+   Create reusable code components that work across different types with TypeScript generics.

+4. **Generics with Interfaces**
+   Use generics inside interfaces to make strongly typed, reusable components and APIs.

+5. **Functions with Generics**
+   Write flexible, type-safe functions that can accept multiple types with ease.

+6. **Constraints in Generics**
+   Limit which types a generic can accept, ensuring more predictable and robust code.

+7. **Constraints Using `keyof`**
+   Leverage `keyof` to restrict generics to known object properties.

+8. **Asynchronous TypeScript**
+   Use TypeScript's type system to safely handle asynchronous code and promises.

+9. **Conditional Types**
+   Build dynamic types that adapt based on input conditions.

+10. **Mapped Types**
+    Transform existing types into new ones by iterating over keys with mapped types.

+11. **Utility Types**
+    Simplify code with TypeScript’s built-in utility types like `Partial`, `Pick`, `Record`, `Required`, and more.

+---